 We developed a strategic framework that helped define impact in the journal’s own context as well as the industry as a whole.
 Firstly, we worked with the journal and other entities in the publishing group to create a clear picture and understand the complexities of their current measurement systems.
 We were then able to pinpoint why the existing measurement landscape wasn’t sufficient.

 We went on to perform a benchmarking exercise and literature analysis to understand the current ways impact in journalism is measured in the wider market to inform new ways this could be measured.
 A wide variety of techniques were included to solve the problem of measuring impact including clustering, natural language processing, topic analysis, and graph theory.
 With these techniques we were able to move away from citation based measurements towards other features of journal articles that might indicate impact such as a text body, publishing statistics and authorship / collaboration.

 Through this exercise, we were able to understand where the gaps are in impact measurement, and developed nine potential impact measurement approaches.
 The organisation then selected three to investigate further to determine their feasibility.

-The journal is now looking to build the approaches we defined into its overall publishing group strategy to help redefine how impact is measured in the industry as a whole.
+The journal is now building the approaches we defined into its overall publishing group strategy to help redefine how impact is measured in the industry as a whole.